 - Course Description: Event website indicates two loop course starting at Ventura Promenade Park along the ocean front boardwalk up, Historical Old Rincon Highway and the sloping Visa Del Mar ridge.
-Same event organizer as Camarillo marathon.
+There were 77 finishers in the inaugural event.

 - Other Events: Half marathon, 5K, 10K

-- Pricing: Started at $65 and increases incrementally to $120 before the event.
+- Pricing: Started at $65 and increased incrementally to $120 before the event.